 While a number of the town's tourism-related businesses are dispersed throughout the community the majority are largely concentrated along the Route 20 west corridor which forms the "backbone" of the local tourist economy while also serving the commerce needs of residents.
 Loosely anchored by the entrance to OSV at the corridor's east end, this one-mile section of highway extends to Brookfield Road to the west and contains a broad mixture of restaurants, small and medium-sized retail establishments, professional offices, several lodging facilities, single family homes and apartment complexes, and a few industrial uses.
-The town recently completed a revitalization study for this corridor, the Commercial/Tourist (C/T) District Revitalization Study, with assistance from the regional planning commission.
+The town recently completed a revitalization study for this corridor, the Commercial-Tourist District Revitalization Study, with assistance from the regional planning commission.4

-The vision that emerged for the Commercial Tourist District from input obtained through this study process reflects a desire to create an attractive neighborhood and commercial center that offers the following components:
+The vision that emerged for the Commercial-Tourist District from input obtained through this study process reflects a desire to create an attractive neighborhood and commercial center that offers the following components:

-- is pedestrian-friendly - caters to tourists and local residents alike - offers a variety of shopping opportunities, restaurants, and inns, as well as establishments offering family entertainment during the day and night - provides access to the town's river resources that can be passively or actively enjoyed - provides adequate parking within a short walking distance to all of these facilities
+- ▶ is pedestrian-friendly - caters to tourists and local residents alike - ▶ offers a variety of shopping opportunities, restaurants, and inns, as well as establishments offering family entertainment during the day and night - ▶ provides access to the town's river resources that can be passively or actively enjoyed - ▶ provides adequate parking within a short walking distance to all of these facilities

 The study documented a variety of existing conditions related to land use, zoning regulations, infrastructure, access, development opportunities, cultural/social/natural resources, as well as gathering input from stakeholders in the district.
-The result of this process was the formulation of a series of goals, which are listed below, and supporting actions for implementation.
+The result of this process was the formulation of a series of goals, which are listed below, and supporting actions for implementation:

-- Facilitate walkability.
-Expand and improve sidewalks on both sides of Route 20 along the entire district - 2.
-Implement traffic calming measures to reduce travel speeds and increase predictability with regard to turning movements - 3.
-Enhance the pedestrian experience along the C/T district corridor by adding attractive, consistent streetscape elements - 4.
-Develop public parking spaces in this district to encourage walking between various shops and restaurants - 5.
-Establish small "pocket parks" in front setback areas to make this section more appealing to pedestrians - 6.
-Facilitate the development/redevelopment of vacant or underutilized properties to enhance this district's draw as a commercial center - Encourage attractive, effective signage throughout the C/T district that is consistent with a unifying New England village theme in design and size and that is readable by passing motorists
+- ▶ Facilitate walkability.
+Expand and improve sidewalks on both sides of Route 20 along the entire district - ▶ Implement traffic calming measures to reduce travel speeds and increase predictability with regard to turning movements - ► Enhance the pedestrian experience along the Commercial-Tourist District corridor by adding attractive, consistent streetscape elements - ▶ Develop public parking spaces in this district to encourage walking between various shops and restaurants - ▶ Establish small "pocket parks" in front setback areas to make this section more appealing to pedestrians - ► Facilitate the development/redevelopment of vacant or underutilized properties to enhance this district's draw as a commercial center

-Commercial/Tourist Revitalization Study, Town of Sturbridge, MA, prepared by the Central Massachusetts Regional Planning Commission, December 2009 (Draft)
+4 Commercial-Tourist Revitalization Study, Town of Sturbridge, MA, prepared by the Central Massachusetts Regional Planning Commission, December 2009

-- 8. Facilitate development and redevelopment that is consistent with a unifying design theme for architecture/building facades of new or expanded structures and site design - 9.
-Create a physical and conceptual connection between the C/T district and the Quinebaug River, as well as nearby ponds and trails
+- ▶ Encourage attractive, effective signage throughout the Commercial-Tourist District that is consistent with a unifying New England village theme in design and size and that is readable by passing motorists - ► Facilitate development and redevelopment that is consistent with a unifying design theme for architecture/building facades of new or expanded structures and site design - ► Create a physical and conceptual connection between the Commercial-Tourist District and the Quinebaug River, as well as nearby ponds and trails